insiahk27/cs0445-assignment1-new/InfoSheet.md

 There are no errors.

 Additional comments (including problems and extra credit):

 For specifically the subsequence(), when I run the code on my terminal, the output is exactly the same as the output given on the A1Out.txt but when I turn it in on gradescope, it gives me the error that it didn't pass one of the tests.
+I also completed the extra credit of creating a multiply() in the ReallyLongInt.java class and creating a driver program for testing the method.